connexcs/docs/docs/customer/contracts.md

 + **Required**: Enabling this will shut down the account if the Grace Date is passed and the contract still hasn't been signed.

 !!! tip "How to create a Contract"
-    For details on Contract setup, see Setup :material-menu-right: Config :material-menu-right: [Contracts](https://docs.connexcs.com/setup/config/contracts/).
+    For details on Contract setup, see **Setup :material-menu-right: Config :material-menu-right: [Contracts](https://docs.connexcs.com/setup/config/contracts/)**.
 Contract Revisions are also available here.